MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

     - Modify the cpp file to include:

-        -   3MF Parser (use the Windows 10 version 1607 3MF API)
+        -   3MF parser (use the Windows 10 version 1607 3MF API)

-        -   Write GCode
+        -   Write G-Code

 6. Adding the printer node

     - Open the inf in Fabrikam Print driver

-    - Replace the entries hardware IDs with the CONTOSO entries
+    - Replace the entries hardware IDs:

         ```
         %DeviceName%=FabrikamPrintDriverV4\_Install,3DPRINTER\\Fabrikam1